Art History Immersion

 This is a survey course of native north and South American visual arts within an historical and anthropological framework.
 Included will be an examination of the development of principal styles of Ancient American architecture, sculpture, painting, and ceramics up to the 16th century when the Spanish conquistadors defeated the Aztec and Inca empires and imposed colonial rule.
 Consideration is also given to materials used, techniques of construction, individual and tribal styles, as well as to the meaning and function of various art forms within Native American societies.
 Lecture 3 (Fall).

-This course examines the widely influential mid-1960s art movement that questioned the fundamental nature of art itself by renouncing the material art object as well as the phenomenon of art making.
+This course examines the widely influential mid-1960s art movement that questioned the fundamental nature of art itself by renunciating the material art object as well as the phenomenon of art making.
 The definition of art as well as its institutional framework was thereby expanded, and the idea, concept, or intellectual dimension of the work was underscored.
 Students will be acquainted with the philosophical foundations and critical implications of this global movement across a wide spectrum of works and practices (paintings, performance, installations, books and texts, photography, film, and video) and its relevance to contemporary concerns.
-(Prerequisites: ARTH-136 or equivalent course.)
-Lecture 3 (Fall, Spring).
+(Prerequisites: Completion of one course in Art History (ARTH) at the 100 level is required.)
+Lecture 3 (Fall or Spring).

 Dada and Surrealism